Ting Wu: Genetics education

 In bringing genetics directly to high school students across a broad socioeconomic spectrum throughout the US and in workshops with high school and college teachers, she uses empirically engaging topics like prenatal diagnosis and the biological challenges of Mars colonization.

 She is featured in the documentary series "Genome: The Future is Now", produced by Marilyn Ness of Necessary Films.

 Personal life

 Ting Wu is married to fellow Harvard Medical School faculty in genetics, George M. Church.
-She is daughter of author Nelson Ikon Wu, and sister of actor Ping Wu.